Sunrot

 Sunrot is an American sludge metal band formed in 2013 in Northern New Jersey.
-It consist of vocalist/noise artist Lex Santiago, guitarists Christopher Eustaquio and Rob Gonzalez, drummer Alex Dobrowski, and bassist Ross Bradley.
+It consist of vocalist/noise artist Lex Santiago, guitarists Christopher Eustaquio and Rob Gonzalez, drummer Alex Dobrowolski, and bassist Ross Bradley.
 They have released two projects on Prosthetic Records, The Unfailing Rope (2023) and the EP Passages (2025).

 History

 Formation and Sunnata (2013–2021)

 Sunrot was formed in 2013 in the North Jersey region of New Jersey.
 Vocalist Lex Santiago, having moved back to the state after undergoing drug rehabilitation in Florida, recruited drummer Rob Gonzalez and guitarist Christopher Eustaquio after seeing them in local bands Furnace Head and Thera Roya.
 Across 2015 and 2016, they played shows with U.S. Christmas, Cavity, Grief, and Full of Hell.
 Early in their career, they reportedly opened for Listener and Birds in Row.

 They released their first full-length album, Sunnata, on August 3, 2017, premiered via Vice's Noisey website.
 The album's first-day sales were contributed to a Bandcamp donation drive for the Transgender Law Center.
 That same month, they embarked on a summer tour with Philadelphia band God Root.
 Following the release of Sunnata, the band added new drummer Alex Dobrowolski, while Gonzalez switched to guitar.

 In 2018, the band played a Fourth of July date with Amenra at Saint Vitus on the latter's North American tour, and in September, they performed alongside Uniform and Thou at the Knitting Factory for the latter's Magus album release party.

 Sunrot performed in February 2019 at Black Flags Over Brooklyn, an anti-fascist extreme metal festival organized by journalist Kim Kelly, alongside bands including Dawn Ray'd and Racetraitor.
 They also contributed to Kelly's Riffs for Reproductive Justice compilation album, released the following July, which featured many of the same acts as well as Emma Ruth Rundle, Svalbard, and Planning for Burial and benefited the National Network of Abortion Funds and the Yellowhammer Fund.
 That same month, they were included in Revolver's monthly "Artists You Need to Know" feature.
 Later in the year, they opened shows for City of Caterpillar and Pig Destroyer.